chancecorbeil/chancecorbeil.com-theme/README.md

-# cc-starter-theme
+# chancecorbeil.com-theme

-A wordpress starter theme built with Underscrores and Bulma.
+A theme for chancecorbeil.com

+This is a child theme that uses CC Starter Theme as a parent theme.